Alexandra Villing, Marianne Bergeron, Giorgos Bourogiannis, Alan Johnston, François Leclère, Aurélia Masson and Ross Thomas

 At this time, Naukratis also briefly issued its own bronze coinage, presumably under Kleomenes (Le Rider 1997, 91–3; Bresson 2000, 75).
 The city’s administration, at least from the Hellenistic period, centred on the prytaneion, where feasting for Apollo Komaios (perhaps the main polis god: Herda 2008, 46–51) also took place.
 Bouleutai, timouchoi and at least four phylai are attested.
 The use of the Milesian calendar in Hadrianic Antinoupolis, which modelled its laws on those of Naukratis, suggests that this calendar might also have been used in the latter city (see Athen.
 4.149d–150a; Herda 2006, 143–50; 2008, 46–51; Scholl 1997).

-The large number of imported stamped amphorae (studied by Alan Johnston – for a preliminary report, see Johnston forthcoming) from Greece (notably Rhodes) and, increasingly, Italy found at Naukratis from the early 4th century BC to the end of the Hellenistic period (and beyond) is a strong indicator that Naukratis continued to receive imported goods from the Mediterranean on a considerable scale throughout this period, though this is not necessarily unusual for sites in Ptolemaic Egypt; it is quite possible that these increasingly reached Naukratis via Alexandria, rather than through direct trade with the source.
+The large number of imported stamped amphorae (studied by Alan Johnston) from Greece (notably Rhodes) and, increasingly, Italy found at Naukratis from the early 4th century BC (Fig. 10) to the end of the Hellenistic period (and beyond) is a strong indicator that Naukratis continued to receive imported goods from the Mediterranean on a considerable scale throughout this period, though this is not necessarily unusual for sites in Ptolemaic Egypt; it is quite possible that these increasingly reached Naukratis via Alexandria, rather than through direct trade with the source.
 By the mid-Ptolemaic period, Naukratis was certainly still a busy regional, but perhaps no longer international trading hub.